-UN: Syrian refugees in Lebanon struggle to survive amid worst socioeconomic crisis in decades
+UN: Syrian refugees in Lebanon struggle to survive amid worst socioeconomic

 Beirut, LEBANON – UNHCR, the UN Refugee Agency, the United Nations World Food Programme (WFP), and the United Nations Children’s Fund (UNICEF) are deeply concerned about the rapid deterioration in the living conditions of Syrian refugees in Lebanon.
 Almost the entire Syrian refugee population cannot afford the survival minimal expenditure basket (SMEB)

 Lebanon’s compounded socio-economic and health crisis has hit the most vulnerable Lebanese and refugee families the hardest.
 The preliminary findings of the 2021 Vulnerability Assessment of Syrian Refugees in Lebanon (VASyR), released today, reveal a dire situation, with nine out of ten Syrian refugees still living in extreme poverty.

 In 2021, the vast majority of refugees continued to resort to negative coping strategies to survive, such as begging, borrowing money, not sending their children to school, reducing health expenses or not paying rent.
 The survey indicates that, in 2021, more family members took poorly paid jobs, high-risk jobs or extra shifts to make the same income the household made in 2020.
 These coping strategies negatively affect resilience and the capacity to generate income in the future, making refugee families more vulnerable to food insecurity and more dependent on humanitarian assistance.